 Prerequisite: Participants must be 16 years of age or older when the course begins.

 HLED 164 - CPR RENEWAL CERTIFICATION AHA/BLS/HCP 1(1)

 This course is for individuals seeking to renew American Heart Association (AHA) Basic Life Support for Healthcare Provider status.
 Prior to attending the on-campus class session, students will be required to prepare for knowledge and skill assessments by reading the AHA textbook, completing assignments using the LCCC online course management system and practicing CPR skills.
 AHA Healthcare Provider Certificate will be awarded upon successful completion of the AHA standardized skill assessment and written exam.
 (A special fee will be assessed)

 Prerequisite: Current American Heart Association BLS for Healthcare Providers certification required (card to be verified prior to registering for class).

 HLED 181 - NUTRITION AND WEIGHT MANAGEMENT STRATEGIES 2(2.5)

 This course is designed as an introduction to dietary reference intakes, daily food intakes, food label interpretation, carbohydrates, fats, protein, vitamins, minerals, water, and how the body responds to physical activity.
 An exercise component is incorporated into the course.
-Healthy living topics will be addressed. ( special fee will be assessed.)
+Healthy living topics will be addressed.
+(A special fee will be assessed.)

 HLED 221 - HEALTH PROMOTION AND BEHAVIOR CHANGE 3(3)